utahnlp/nlp.cs.utah.edu/README.md

 	Yes.
 Still needs volumnteers to add those data.
 And we also support the seminar in our website, we keep use that to share our seminar information with others

-#### Internal Wiki
-    "Local" label might be confusing.
-Change it to something like "Internal Wiki".

-#### Logo
-    If anyone in our group knows how to design a pretty logo for the NLP group, that would be awesome!

-#### Home Page
-    It is a good idea to put scenery photos of Utah on the home page.
-We could email coleman@cs.utah.edu for photographs.